 The AARP Rewards Credit Card offers 3% cash back on gas and drug store purchases, 2% on medical expenses and 1% on all other purchases.
-There’s also an initial bonus of $100 cash back after spending $500 in the first 90 days.
+Plus, you can also earn an initial bonus of $100 cash back after spending $500 in the first 90 days.
 You can redeem your rewards for a bank deposit to a U.S. checking or savings account, statement credits, gift cards, AARP memberships, or merchandise.

-Here's what you need to know about the rewards for the AARP Rewards Credit Card:
+Here's how the rewards work for the AARP Rewards Credit Card:

-How to redeem: Log in to your online account at barclaycardus.com and go to the "Rewards & Benefits Center."
+- How to redeem: Log in to your online account and go to the "Rewards & Benefits Center".

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.